PEO vs HRO for Small Businesses: Complete 2025 Comparison

 In this guide, we’ll break down the differences between PEO vs HRO, compare their costs, and help you choose the right option based on your business size, HR needs, and goals.

-What is a PEO?[toc=What is PEO]
+What is a PEO (Professional Employer Organization)?[toc=What is a PEO]

-What is a HRO?[toc=What is HRO]
+What is an HRO (Human Resources Outsourcing)?[toc=What is a HRO]

 A Human Resources Outsourcing (HRO) provider is a third-party service that manages selected HR functions for your company, without entering a co-employment relationship.
 Unlike a Professional Employer Organization (PEO), an HRO doesn’t become the employer of record.
 You stay the sole employer while outsourcing specific HR services to experts who help streamline HR operations and reduce admin load.